 You use the trusted device list to review the trusted devices that use your Apple ID.
-You can review the specific model, serial number and phone number associated with the device.
+You can review the specific model, serial number, and phone number associated with the device.
 You can check if Find My [device] is turned on and, if so, view the location of the device.
 You can check if iCloud backup is on and see the last time your device was backed up.
 You can check the cards associated with Apple Pay on the device and remove them.
 You can also remove trusted devices when you no longer have or use them.

 If you haven’t signed in to your Apple ID, click Sign In and type your Apple ID information.
 Follow the onscreen instructions.

-See information about a device: You can see the specific model, software version (macOS, iOS or iPadOS version), serial number and phone number associated with the selected device.
+See information about a device: You can see the specific model, software version (macOS, iOS, or iPadOS version), serial number, and phone number associated with the selected device.

 View the location of the device: If Find My [device] is turned on, click View on Web to see the location of the device in a web browser.

-View the cards associated with Apple Pay on the device and remove them: If you’re using cards associated with Apple Pay on the device, the cards are listed.
+View the cards associated with Apple Pay on the device and remove them: If your using cards associated with Apple Pay on the device, the cards are listed.
 To remove all cards from your Apple Pay account on this device, click Remove All Cards.

-Remove a device from your account: Click “Remove from Account”, then click Remove.
+Remove a device from your account: Click “Remove from Account,” then click Remove.
 You should remove a device when you no longer have it or it is lost or stolen.

-If you lose a Mac, an iOS or iPadOS device or an Apple Watch with watchOS 3, you may be able to locate and protect it instead of removing it from your account.
+If you lose a Mac, an iOS or iPadOS device, or an Apple Watch with watchOS 3, you may be able to locate and protect it instead of removing it from your account.
 See Set up the Find My app to locate a missing Mac.

-If you remove a device from your account and the device reconnects to the internet while still signed in to iCloud, the device comes back in your list of devices.
+If you remove a device from your account, and the device reconnects to the internet while still signed in to iCloud, the device comes back in your list of devices.
 If you can’t sign out of iCloud on the device, you may be able to erase the device remotely.